 Have you ever found yourself in the position where you have a qualified candidate that you would like to offer the position to, only for them to turn it down for a ‘better offer’ elsewhere?
 It’s not only the salary that is appealing to people now, but also the inclusion of a benefits package that can sway a potential employee’s decision.
-And with the skills gap being a top concern amongst small business owners its important for SMEs to utilise opportunities to stand out from their competitors and attract top talent.
+It's important for SMEs to utilise opportunities to stand out from their competitors and attract top talent.

 Including an employee benefits package as a standard with your job offer is something that can be advantageous to small businesses.
 Attractive benefits can aid in the acquisition of skilled, high-quality employees and having a strong dedicated team is crucial to the success and growth of your business.

 Recruiting skilled staff is one thing but keeping them engaged and happy is quite another.
 Even after they have signed their employment contract you need to work on retaining them.
 Attractive employee benefits can encourage staff to remain put but so can less quantifiable benefits or perks such as flexible working, free refreshments, reward and recognition, company away days and volunteering days.
 For example, AirBnB offers staff $2000 to travel while the Body Shop will pay staff for a set number of volunteer days each year.

 Aligning the needs of the business with its employees